 Another great feature that you’ll notice on the base of the Razer Raptor 27″ is the RGB lights that go around it.
 They’re pretty bright, but not too bright.
 They give off a nice glow, with an entire piece of software you can install to customize.
 I personally have it on the default cycling mode.

 The stand is ergonomically designed to lift up & down, with the ability to tilt back.
 As you’ll see in the demonstration below, it’s capable of tilting a full 90 degrees, which is actually necessary to connect the cables.

 As for the display, (the most important part, of course), it’s absolutely perfect.
 The Razer Raptor 27″ gives you everything you would expect from a gaming monitor 144hz, with no choppy framerates or flickering.
 If you’re playing on high frame rates, this monitor can handle it.
 I’ve used 27″ monitors a lot in the past, but something about this one looks huge.
 A friend of mine, who also has a 27″ monitor, had the same feeling as I when they saw it, so it’s not just me!

-I have an iMac with a 4k display, and when I put it next to my Razer Raptor 27″, you cannot tell the difference.
+I have an iMac with a 4k display, and when I put it next to my Razer Raptor 27″, you can hardly tell the difference.
 The clarity of the image on this monitor is highly impressive, which is exactly what I was hoping for.
 It’s hands down my favorite QHD monitor on the market.

 You’ll find the display offers really vibrant and rich coloring thanks to the wide color gamut with 95% DCI-P3 & HDR400 support.
 This means that they’re meeting the top of the line standards for their internal color spectrum, which results in the boldest imaging you could ask for.